• Menu

 Pair that with a spectacular trail variety (including several expert-only runs in the White House section), amenities that feel like a throwback to classic ‘80s and ‘90s ski culture, and absolutely no crowds, and you’ve got one of the most understated ski hills in Montana.

 What do I mean by throwback, though?
 For one, Lost Trail is one of the only hills in the state that still runs rope tows.
-And it may have five chairlifts, but all of them are slower and older double chairs.
+And it may have five chairlifts, but all of them are older double chairs that are on the slow side.
 The lodge has also maintained a distinctly retro vibe, with a big fireplace surrounded by hand-cut log benches.
 All of that is to say, I love the character Lost Trail has maintained.

 Where to Stay near Lost Trail: